 Applicants are encouraged to apply early, as many summer courses begin to fill and close as early as mid-March each year.
-Applications opened in MyCTD are processed and reviewed by program staff when they are completed by the applicant or applicant's family, beginning January 4, 2016.
+Applications opened in MyCTD are processed and reviewed by program staff once they have been completed by the applicant or applicant's family, beginning January 4, 2017.
 CTD considers an application complete when all necessary documentation to demonstrate eligibility and to satisfy course prerequisites (as necessary by course) has been provided online in the applicant's MyCTD account.
 Courses are filled on a first-come, first-served basis.

-All applicants will submit through their MyCTD application:
+All applicants will submit through their MyCTD account: